chiderae1/sql/README.md

 - Modify the queries to explore different aspects of university rankings.
 - Use the provided scripts to gain insights into global education trends.
 - Perform advanced analytics using joins, filters, and aggregations.

+ 📜 License
+This project is open-source.
+You are free to modify and use the content as needed.